code-nicolas-huber/finance-reporting/README.md

 ## Technical documentation

 The following documentation is intended for developers.
 Please visit [finance.nicolas-huber](https://finance.nicolas-huber.ch/pages/data/data-tools) for a detailed user-oriented documentation.
 Please note that this page requires a user account on the `finance.nicolas-huber` platform.
 You might also find an answer to your question on the public [support page](https://finance.nicolas-huber.ch/pages/system/support).
 Keep in mind that the `finance.nicolas-huber` site is only available in German language.

+_Please note: Proper linting and formatting are both missing in this project.
+Make sure to use tools like pylint and Black if you put further efforts into this project. :-) This tool serves educational purposes and thus won't be updated to professional guidelines and standards._

 ### Introduction